dmitiiv/stylelint-detect-unused-selectors/README.md

 Type: `Array<Plugin>`

-`stylelint-no-unused-selectors` relies on plugins to extract `className`s/`id`s and/or determine if a selector is used in a template file.
+`stylelint-detect-unused-selectors` relies on plugins to extract `className`s/`id`s and/or determine if a selector is used in a template file.

 #### Plugin.test